OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-21.md

 ## 1 Samuel 21:3

-Now then, what do you have on hand?
+So, what provisions do you have available?
 Give me five loaves of bread, or whatever can be found.”

 ## 1 Samuel 21:4